 In Salesmate, we track this as a Deal which is then tracked in a series of stages that make up your pipeline.The opportunities in your sales pipeline, Deals represent the products or services you are selling.
 Every deal has an amount (value) and expected close date.

 Deals are the records that Salesmate has created to track sales “opportunities" through the pipeline.
 Consider the Deals tool as a way to identify, track, and record the experiences your contacts and companies went through before becoming customers.

 Deals will also automatically pull all contact information from the Person/Company they're associated with.

 Once you click on a deal, you'll be presented with its detail page, which displays all Contact information, Company information, and all Activities, Emails, notes, and actions in regards to the Deal.

 - Deals can be associated with a Contact and/or Company.

-- Deals track all stages and movements that take place throughout the sales pipeline.
+- Deals track all stages and movements that take place throughout the various pipeline.